Panties y Brasieres: Music and lyrics

 Musically, "Panties y Brasieres" is a fusion of reggaeton, blending the genre's classic roots with contemporary influences.
 It features a dynamic perreo rhythm that pays homage to Daddy Yankee's "old school" style, particularly through the samples from his 1996 song "Camuflash" and references to his 2005 hit "Rompe".
 Daddy Yankee's verses set the stage, supported by a bass-driven beat, while Alejandro adds his "signature" and "modern" rhythms, infusing the song with a fresh twist while still honoring the traditional sounds of the genre.
 The song was written by Daddy Yankee and Alejandro, while the production was handled by Alejandro, Caleb Calloway, Magicenelbeat, and Álvarito Díaz.
 The track runs for a total of 3 minutes and 17 seconds.

-Lyrically, "Panties y Brasieres" which translates to "Panties and Bras" in English, is a reference to the panties and bras that fans throw onstage at Alejandro's concerts.
-The song talks about a girl (as a sample of the singers' fans) who becomes wild and reckless when she sees the Alejandro with Daddy Yankee.
-The chorus narrates how girls can be sneaky and mischievous without anyone suspecting a thing.
+Lyrically, "Panties y Brasieres," which translates to "Panties and Bras" in English, refers to the garments that fans throw onstage at Alejandro's concerts.
+The song describes a girl, representing the singers' fans, who becomes wild and reckless when she sees Alejandro performing with Daddy Yankee.
+The chorus illustrates how girls can be sneaky and mischievous without anyone suspecting a thing.
 The rest of the lyrics explain that the girl is bad but attractive, and that Alejandro and Daddy Yankee enjoy spending time with her.
 The lyrics include: "La chica se suelta si ve a Rauw con el Yankee / Llueven los brasiere' y los panties, ¿qué, qué, qué? / Tú dime y te busco en la Ducati / Pa' que te pongas perry como Katy, wow" (The girl gets loose when she sees Rauw with Yankee / The bras and panties rain / Tell me when and I'll look for the Ducati / So she can get perry like Katy).